qmk/qmk_firmware/keyboards/s60-x/readme.md

 **Programming the firmware (Windows)**

 1. download and install FLIP (http://www.atmel.com/tools/FLIP.aspx)
-2. connect the keyboard, press the program button (S1) and wait until it enumerates
+2. connect the keyboard, press the program button on the underside of the board (S1) and wait until it enumerates (you'll hear the "disconnect" and "connect" sound)
 3. go to device manager, find the atmega32u4 chip and click "update driver"
 4. choose location manually: folder named "usb" inside the installation directory of FLIP
 5. once the driver is installed, run flip